 Putting Allergen Controls Under the Spotlight

-Is allergen control part of your ‘to train’ list for 2019?
+Is allergen control part of your ‘to train’ list for this year?

 Please get in touch!
-We’ve recently been busy training a large convenience retailer’s technical and product development teams in October in managing ‘free-from’ products and how each function plays their part.
-Our Allergen Management, Allergen Awareness sessions can help improve your allergen risk assessment and ensure your site has a clear understanding of their impact on allergen controls.
+Our Allergen Management and Allergen Awareness sessions can help improve your allergen risk assessment and ensure your site has a clear understanding of their impact on allergen controls.

 In-house course enquiries

-Please contact us on email@example.com for our next dates to provide these courses for up to 12 delegates at your site.
+Please contact us at email@example.com for our next dates to provide these courses for up to 12 delegates at your site.